Kirloskar Brothers Ltd.

 The Company has a Corporate Social Responsibility Policy as per therequirements of the Act and the same is available on the website of the Company.

 12. BOARD EVALUATION

 The Board has formulated a Board Evaluation Policy for evaluation ofindividual Directors as well as the entire Board and Committees thereof.
 The evaluationframework is divided into parameters based on various performance criteria.
-The evaluation for the yearended March 31 2019 has been completed.
+The evaluationprocess for the Financial Year ended on March 312022 has been carried out.

-In compliance with the requirements under Regulation 25(3) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 a meeting of Independent Directors washeld on December 17 2018 primarily to discuss the matters mentioned under Schedule IV ofthe Companies Act 2013.
-All the Independent Directors of the Company attended the same.
+In compliance with the requirements under Schedule IV of the Act readwith Regulation 25(3) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 a meeting of Independent Directors was held on November 10 2021primarily to discuss the matters mentioned under the said Schedule.
+All the IndependentDirectors of the Company attended the same.